I think I’m growing in the weirdest ways…

 The weight of handling everything on my own for so long, waiting on the Lord, caused me to disassociate.
 I stopped praising, I stopped writing what I was thankful for, I stopped sharing.
 All while I was posting on Instagram beautiful, thoughtful, faith driven post, I was hurting.
 It’s not that those posts weren’t truly how I felt.
 I knew those posts registered with me deep down but on the surface I was hurt and didn’t know how to apply those things.
 Truth doesn’t stop being truth because you don’t know how to apply it.
 So here I am.
 You probably are disappointed that this isn’t a glow up or wondering how it ends.
 I don’t know how it ends because I’m still pulling myself through it.

 My success isn’t in the label and I know you may think I’m being elusive and I am because it can be whatever, but freedom comes from transparency so I’ll share some labels.
 I was told I was successful because I was the friend who had it together without having help (being single), told I was a distraction because of how eclectic (not inappropriate) I dressed, constantly told that i was single because of how I looked whether it was because I shaved my head, wore flannel jacket and combat boots, etc. or because I was too nice and men like women who aren’t.
 But when I lost the house, that admiration of my success vanished from their eyes and when it did, I lost it for myself.
 When I was told that I was a distraction, I didn’t fight for my creative outlet, I simply hid in plain sight by deciding to wear a uniform and I felt my spark die.
-When I felt the most beautiful was told that no man would want me and because men weren’t checking for me, I believed that no one would.
-Not only that, but when one happened, it affected my perception of how it affected of the others.
+When I felt the most beautiful, I was told that no man would want me and because men weren’t checking for me, I believed that no one would.
+Not only that, but when one negative thing happened that someone put on me, it affected my perception of everything that came after it.

 It seems so small in retrospect but when you believe this is who you are and then it’s taken from you, who are you?
 Those were great parts of me but it wasn’t the essence.
 In 2020, that’s what I’m going after.
-Now, I’m just focusing on trusting myself again to discern how to cultivate what was good before.
+Now, I’m just focusing on trusting myself again to discern how to re-cultivate what was good.

 What did 2019 teach you?